polterguy/hyperbuild/README.md

 own Bazar.

 **Notice** - If you choose to make the _"Bazar"_ a part of your main distribution, but you do not cryptographically sign your own modules, the default P5 Bazar will be used in your main distribution.
-This is the main P5 Bazar, where all the apps are signed with my PGP key.
+This is the main P5 Bazar, where all the apps are signed with my PGP key, which is `thomas@gaiasoul.com` - and has a fingerprint value of `5E11AEF421CDB0A7A9A5C6B4AED9D04F43BE2AAD`.

 ### How the Bazar work